 - Perform a

-Identify major security threats and
+Identify major security

 vulnerabilities.
 Then determine how likely

 and vulnerability will cause a

 potential impact each incident could have on your